SgtPooki/PL-Compass/README.md

 ## Project statement

-Improve discoverability and traceability of the projects developed, running and depricated by people at Protocol Labs without the need for manual db management
+Improve discoverability and traceability of the projects developed, running and deprecated by people at Protocol Labs without the need for manual db management

 Valuable projects would surface more easily, get more contributions, and we'd minimize the amount of energy "wasted" reinventing things in the web3 industry.